 Protons

-Protons are found in the center of the atom, called the nucleus, and are the same size as neutrons.
+Protons are the same size as neutrons and are found in the center of the atom, called the nucleus.

-As the atom is the smallest unit of matter that has the chemical properties of an element, the number of protons determines what element it is.
+As the atom is the smallest unit of matter with an element’s chemical properties, the number of protons determines what element it is.
 For example, all hydrogen atoms have one proton, while all helium atoms have two.

 Neutrons